February 10th, Patrick and his brother Ryan will be among the celebrities

 Jack Cassidy won The Tony Award for Best Feature Actor In A Musical in 1964 for "She Loves Me".

-Patrick will re-create his father's role in The Wick Theatre's production of "She Loves Me" from November 24 - December 23rd 2017.
-You can find ticket information HERE
+Patrick re-created his father's role in The Wick Theatre's production of "She Loves Me" from November 24 - December 23rd 2017.

 Patrick did an interview with WPTV in So Palm Beach about the show.
 WATCH IT HERE